xma711/notebook/linux/yaml/README.md

-notes
+Notes
 ------------------

-tabs are not allowed, use spaces only.
+Tabs are not allowed, use spaces only.

-must indent the properties and lists with 1 or more spaces.
+Must indent the properties and lists with 1 or more spaces.